Feel free to contact us on firstname.lastname@example.org

 - Legal representatives

-- Identification and assessment of survivors of torture
+- Identifying and assessing survivors of torture

 - Therapeutic approaches when working with survivors of torture and clients with complex trauma